Data-driven material identification in micromorphic continua: Numerical simulations

-Figure~\ref{fig:synth_s_snaps} shows the generalized second-order stress fields $\sigma_{ij} + \tau_{ij}$ at $\bar{u}_2=1$~mm, comparing the identified mechanical states to the reference constitutive model.
+\tB{This simulated kinematic data and the corresponding boundary forces are passed to the DDI solver to obtain the corresponding stress fields and build a representative material dataset of $\bar{N}=2026$ points.} Figure~\ref{fig:synth_s_snaps} shows the generalized second-order stress fields $\sigma_{ij} + \tau_{ij}$ at $\bar{u}_2=1$~mm, comparing the identified mechanical states to the reference constitutive model.
 While a very slight noise level is observed, the contour plots show remarkable agreement between the identified and reference fields.
 In particular, the non-symmetric nature of $\tau_{ij}$ is properly identified.
 Moreover, although an overestimation of $\sigma_{11}+\tau_{11}$ is present along the bottom edge, the stress concentrations show good agreement in both location and magnitude.
 Figure~\ref{fig:synth_mu_snaps} presents the generalized third-order stress fields $\mu_{ijk}$, again contrasting the identified mechanical states with the reference constitutive response.
-The level of noise in the identified response is more significant than for the second-order components.
+The level of noise in the identified response is higher than for the second-order components.
 Nevertheless, excellent agreement is still observed, both in terms of spatial distribution and magnitude of the different third-order components.

 Recall that in the reference constitutive model, the volumetric and deviatoric parts of the classical stress--strain relation $\sig = \Ctens\,\eps$; the volumetric, symmetric–deviatoric, and skew-symmetric parts of the relative stress--strain relation $\btau = \Dtens\,\gam$; and the volumetric, symmetric–deviatoric, and skew-symmetric gradient parts of the higher-order relation $\bmu = \Atens\,\zet$ (with the decomposition taken over the first two indices) are all linear.
 Figure~\ref{fig:synthDDI_all_scatter} shows representative point clouds on the associated phase-space planes, considering all generalized stress--strain components.
-Specifically, we plot the identified data points and compare them to the expected linear behavior from the ground-truth simulations.
-We observe that the identified material states $\{\bar{\mathbf{z}}_i\}$, corresponding to cluster centroids of the identified mechanical states $\{\mathbf{z}^\alpha_e\}$, align closely with the ground-truth model.
-Nevertheless, some spread around the reference behavior is obtained due to the heterogeneity of the input fields (cf.~\cite{stainier2019model}).
+Specifically, we plot the identified data points $\{\bar{\mathbf{z}}_i\}$ against the expected linear behavior from the ground-truth model.
+The identified material data aligns closely with the reference behavior.
+Nevertheless, some spread is observed, attributed to the heterogeneity of the input kinematic fields (cf.~\citet{stainier2019model}).